-OLD TOWN — By day, Lan’s in Old Town is your typical Chinese takeout spot.
+OLD TOWN — By day, Lan’s Old Town is your typical Chinese takeout spot.
 But on the weekends, the restaurant looks more like a nightclub — and is notorious among neighbors for wild, boozy dance parties that stretch into the early morning hours.

 And apparently, the pandemic — or a statewide ban on indoor dining and drinking — has done little to stop the party.